leifliddy/asahi-fedora-builder/README.md

 ### Notes

 - ```qemu-user-static``` is also needed if building the image on a ```non-aarch64``` system
-- Until version 15.x is released for Fedora, install mksoi from git:
+- If building the image on a **Fedora 38** system use v18:
+  `python3 -m pip install --user git+https://github.com/systemd/mkosi.git@v18`
+- If building the image on a **Fedora 39** system you need to install from main:
-  `python3 -m pip install --user git+https://github.com/systemd/mkosi.git@v15.1`
+  `python3 -m pip install --user git+https://github.com/systemd/mkosi.git`

 ### Notes